adrianpolimeni/RealTimeVolumetricClouds/README.md

 **Figure 2**: Cloud-box without gradient edges (left), and with gradient edges (right).

 At this point of the implementation the shape of the clouds were looking fairly realistic.
 The one issue I had was that the clouds were evenly distributed throughout the height of the cloud-box.
 Häggström and many others use something known as a weather-map to control the parameters that affect the overall look of the clouds, this includes cloud distribution.
 However, I decided not to implement a full weather-map system as I was only concerned about the vertical distribution of the clouds.
-I was able to find an alternative method in a paper by Rikard Olajos where a height distribution function is used instead (Olajos, 2016).
+I was able to find an alternative method in a paper by Rikard Olajos where a height distribution (HD) function is used instead (Olajos, 2016).

 As a result of this function, cloud density is greater at the bottom of the cloud-box than at the top.
 This greatly improves the shape of the clouds, as they exhibit flatter bottoms and occasional towering peaks.